 But she says what is really needed is a critical mind and a strong conviction to rights and equality.
 ‘Many students are surprised how politically informed you need to be to work in the disability sector.’

-Dr Joanne Watson, a lecturer in disability and inclusion at Deakin, agrees it takes more than a caring attitude.
+Dr Joanne Watson, senior lecturer in disability and inclusion at Deakin, agrees it takes more than a caring attitude.